In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 You may share your views about whether it’s the right decision to promote students or not.
 I would be happy to read your comments.

-It’s goodbye, for now, would meet on another day with another topic.
+It’s goodbye, for now, we will meet on another day with another topic.

-Thank you, everyone, for your extensive response to my previous blogs and for staying connected.
+Thank you, everyone, for your extensive response to my previous blogs and staying connected.